jiaohehu/NPreview/DOC-diagram.md

 ## Path expression

-As can be seen, a path expression is used by an assignment statement, as well as other statements that also expectes a path.
+As can be seen, a path expression is used by an assignment instruction, as well as other statements that also expectes a path.
 A path expression consists of literal points, path variables, path functions, wildcard spreads, or path variable spreads.